 Virtual instructor-led training is a great way to train employees in a virtual-classroom setting.
 It’s all about saving costs of time, efforts, and money.
-However, getting it right is important because an ill-executed VILT session is no better.
-Moreover, it may also put off your learners from attending future sessions.
-Hence, execution is critical and so we have put together five tips on successfully developing and executing a good VILT session.
+However, getting it right is important because an ill-executed VILT session is no better than classroom training.
+Moreover, it may also put off your learners from attending future VILT sessions.
+Hence, execution is critical and so we have put together five tips on successfully developing and executing a good VILT session and learning strategy.

 Here are 5 Tips to Keep in Mind When Planning a VILT Session: